kensanata/just-halberds/Halberts.md

 If three of your attributes drop to 0, you die.

-For all other creatures there are only endurance and life instead of the known six attributes.
-When endurance drops to 0, they faint; when life drops to 0, they die.
+For all other creatures there are only Endurance and Life instead of the known six attributes.
+When Endurance drops to 0, they faint; when Life drops to 0, they die.

-> Example: Adalric's dog Tix has endurance 3d6, life 2d6.
+> Example: Adalric's dog Tix has Endurance 3d6, Life 2d6.
 Alex rolls
 > 1+4+5=10 and 5+2=7 and writes down 10/7 for the dog.

 ## Opponents